 Tracking the wildlife

 The terrain was brilliant for tracking, the sandy substrate displayed the tracks of mammals, reptiles, birds and insects beautifully.
 That’s not to say we were always sure, well at first, what we were looking at.
-Within our group their were knowledgeable trackers from Northern Europe, others with experience from South Africa and America, and novices too.
+Within our group there were knowledgeable trackers from Northern Europe, others with experience from South Africa and America, and novices too.
 Through careful examination, considering the print patterns and all associated clues and with guidance from the Bushman, we learnt more and more every day.
 So, we all gained and learnt to recognise the tracks and signs left out on the trails.

 One very special moment for me was when one of our Bushman guides asked me to identify a track.
 The ground was hard packed sand, with lots of long dried grass all around.
 Looking closely, I simply couldn’t see the track he was asking me about, I eventually had to ask him to show me.
 There was a grin, and he used a stick to show me the outline of the track – it was huge, about 16-inches (400mm) across, yes, it was the spoor of an elephant!
 We had spent so much time looking at smaller tracks, you had to step back and see the bigger picture.
-Taking another close look, I learnt how to identify the toes and then, looking ahead, I could now see the direction of travel, and the deep footprints left during the last rains, about a year ago, with the long dried grass bent over.
+Taking another close look, I learnt how to identify the toes and then, looking ahead, I could now see the direction of travel, and the deep footprints left during the last rains, about a year ago, with the long-dried grass bent over.
 With tracking, as is true for many things, you need to get your eye in and once you do, things become far clearer – a wonderful moment, thank you Comsa!

 The mother of all trees, the baobab